Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-map-method.md

 // [ 9, 20, 30, 5 ]
 ```

 Success!
-But we needed to define an empty array and manually loop, it can just be made easier.
+But we needed to define an empty array and manually loop.
+It can just be made easier.

 ```js
 const prices = items.map((item) => {